ShubhamSaini01/ShubhamSaini01/README.md

 # Nice to meet you! 👋

-I'm a seasoned Computer Vision Engineer with a solid background, having graduated from Birla Institute of Technology and Science, Pilani.
-My expertise primarily focuses on Image Processing and Computer Vision.
-Additionally, I'm passionate about high-performance computing and currently exploring various tools and techniques for ML-based inference.
+I'm Shubham Saini, a seasoned Computer Vision Engineer with a robust academic background, having graduated from Birla Institute of Technology and Science, Pilani.
+My expertise spans Image Processing, Computer Vision, and performance and inference engineering, with proficiency in C++, OOP, Memory Management, OpenCV, and AI accelerators.
+I am particularly passionate about high-performance computing and GPU programming.

 ## About Me